 Teva publishes some components of its environmental risk-management strategy.
 It is a member of the AMR Industry Alliance, which publishes a list of recommended antibacterial discharge targets.
-Teva publicly commits to quantifying discharge levels at 20 of its 34 own sites that manufacture antimicrobials by the end of 2020.† The levels themselves are not pub-
+Teva publicly commits to quantifying discharge levels at 20 of its 34 own sites that manufacture antimicrobials by the end of 2020.+ The levels themselves are not published.
+Teva also does not publish: (1) the results of environmental audits, whether conducted at its own sites, the sites of suppliers or external private and public waste-treatment plants; or (2) a list of these suppliers and plants.

-System in place to maintain production quality for own and suppliers' sites; regulator requested official corrective action
+B.3 System in place to maintain production quality for own and suppliers' sites; regulator requested official corrective action

 Teva reports that its own sites and suppliers have a system to maintain high-quality antibacterial production consistent with international GMP standards.
 This includes periodic riskbased audits and tracking of corrective and preventive actions.
 There is limited information on whether Teva requires its suppliers to audit their own suppliers.
-In January 2020, an FDA drug quality inspection identified non-conformities with cGMP at one Actavis site (a Teva subsidiary in Davie, FL, USA) producing antibacterial drug products, resulting in an official request for corrective action.
-Teva reports that the oral antibacterial products manufactured at this site were not impacted by the observations and that the site is taking corrective actions.
+In January 2020, an FDA drug quality inspection identified non-conformities with cGMP at one Actavis site (a Teva subsidiary in Davie, FL, USA) producing antibacterial drug to ~150.